app-generator/sample-django-all-auth-graphql/README.md

 > We use `get` to display items and forms, `post` to store a new item, `put` to update an item, and `delete` to remove an item.

 - jQuery (AJAX) has been used to make changes in the datatable.
-Which is located in the [app_js.js](https://github.com/app-generator/django-dashboard-argon-eps/blob/master/app/static/app_assets/js/app_js.js).
+Which is located in the [app_js.js](https://github.com/app-generator/django-dashboard-eps/blob/master/app/static/app_assets/js/app_js.js).

 <br />

-## Social Login (WIP)
+## Social Login

 **Requirements**